TRayT/arcadian-meow-mt/README.md

 # arcadian-meow-mt
-A very simple example of multi-threading with physics, rendering, and input.
+An arcade of demos using a simple example of multi-threading with physics, rendering, and input.